eyedol/voto-java-sdk/README.md

 ### VOTO JAVA SDK

-VOTO Java SDK is a wrapper around the [VOTO API][1] to make it very easiy to use.
+VOTO Java SDK is a wrapper around the [VOTO API][1] to make it very easy to use.
 The goal of this SDK is to ease VOTO API integration into both Android and Java applications.

 It comes with three independent modules: